 This vegetarian, but hearty black bean skillet dinner is ready in less than 30 minutes and satisfying enough for meat-eaters to enjoy!
 My southwestern casserole combines black beans, corn, veggies, and a dose of cheese for a scoop-able one-skillet meal that’s cheesy and loaded with flavor.
+And if you’d like a meat version, try my turkey taco skillet that’s very similar.

 Serve this black bean southwestern casserole skillet with tortilla chips and mini bell peppers for scooping, along with fresh toppings like cilantro, onions, sliced jalapenos, sour cream, and hot sauce.